daniellefrappier18/ski-resort-look-up/README.md

 # Ski Resort Explorer 🎿

-A comprehensive React application for exploring USA ski resorts, featuring detailed mountain statistics, accurate trail difficulty data, and advanced filtering capabilities.
+## The Problem This Solves ☠️

+**Ever been stuck on a fixed-grip chairlift that you can't get off?** This project was born from a personal need - having difficulty getting off fixed-grip chairlifts and finding **no easy way to filter them out** on existing sites like skiresort.info.

+**This is THE definitive resource for finding ski resorts that WON'T leave you stranded on a sketchy old lift!**

+## Why This Exists 🚡

+- **Personal Accessibility**: Some snowboard and skiers have difficulty with fixed-grip lifts (balance, timing, physical limitations)
+- **Safety First**: Avoid resorts with only old, hard-to-dismount lifts
+- **No Other Solution**: Major ski sites don't offer this crucial filter
+- **Real Data**: Scraped from actual resort pages, not guesswork

 ## Features

+- ☠️ **DANGER ZONE Filter**: Instantly identify and avoid fixed-grip-only death traps with dramatic skull warnings
-- 🏔️ **Mountain Stats**: View summit elevation, base elevation, vertical drop, and skiable acres for each resort
+- 🏔️ **Mountain Stats**: Summit elevation, base elevation, vertical drop, and skiable acres
-- 🚡 **Rich Lift Analysis**: Detailed breakdown of chairlifts, gondolas, trams, funiculars, and surface lifts with accurate counts
+- 🚡 **Smart Lift Analysis**: Detachable chairs, gondolas, trams vs. sketchy fixed-grip lifts
-- ⛷️ **Accurate Trail Breakdown**: Visual representation of trail difficulty distribution with data sourced from resort slope-offering pages
+- ⛷️ **Slope Data**: Actual slope distances in kilometers (not unreliable trail counts)
-- 🔍 **Advanced Search & Filtering**: Filter by state, elevation, number of lifts, trails, skiable acres, and lift type (fixed-grip only)
+- 🔍 **Advanced Filtering**: Filter by state, elevation, lift type, slope distance
-- 📊 **Enhanced Data Accuracy**: Trail difficulties extracted from official resort pages instead of estimated
-- 🎿 **Fixed-Grip Filter**: Identify smaller, family-friendly resorts with only fixed-grip chairlifts (no detachable lifts)
-- 📱 **Responsive Design**: Works great on desktop and mobile devices
+- 📊 **Real Data**: Scraped directly from skiresort.info for accuracy
+- 📱 **Mobile Friendly**: Plan your safe ski trips anywhere
-- 🇺🇸 **Comprehensive USA Coverage**: Extensive database of USA ski resorts with detailed lift and trail information
+- 🇺🇸 **Complete USA Coverage**: 551 resorts and counting

 ## Getting Started